 Following on from the success of our #plasticreductionworldcup that we held in conjunction with the 2018 FIFA World Cup, we are asking residents to take the #plasticpledge.
 There are no prizes, just the satisfaction that you have reduced the amount of plastic you use and potentially saved yourself money!

 To work out how much waste you create, simply store up all your plastic items that you use in fortnight.
 Once you have done this look at alternatives to the plastics you use.

 - Which items are single-use that you can find an alternative to?
 Can you find fruit and veg which don't come in plastic packaging?
 Can you sign up for a milk delivery instead of buying milk in plastic bottles?
 Can you buy a metal straw for drinks or refuse one completely?

 - Which items in your rubbish resulted from a lack of preparation?
 For example, disposable coffee cups, drinks bottles or ready meals.
 How can you make sure you are prepared in the future?

 - Could you avoid buying packaged meal or cheese by buying from a butcher or deli counter?
 Take waxed paper, foil or a plastic container and ask for your food to be placed in that instead.
 Morrison's are one of the first supermarkets to let you take your own tubs for fresh meat and fish.
 Also by buying from the deli/meat/fish counters you only buy what you need – reducing food waste as well!

 - Could you reduce your need to buy ready meals?
 Cooking from scratch saves money and food waste.
-Visit Love Food Hate Waste (link opens in a new window) for ideas and recipes using food that would normally be thrown away as well as understanding better storage and what the varies dates on food mean.
+Visit Love Food Hate Waste for ideas and recipes using food that would normally be thrown away as well as understanding better storage and what the varies dates on food mean.